 - Purchase the complete Expat Arrivals Paris Guide (PDF)

 Despite France's position as one of the foremost economies in Europe, finding a job in Paris isn't easy.
-The majority of expats in Paris relocate as a result of a transfer where they had previously worked for the same employer overseas.
+The majority of expats in Paris relocate as a result of an inter-city transfer through their company.
 While it's possible to find a job through one's own efforts, it's beneficial to do some networking and make use of personal contacts in Paris.

 Job market in Paris

 Paris is one of the most visited destinations in the world and, as a result, skills in the tourism industry are well-respected and in high demand.
 Expats with experience in the hospitality and service industries will encounter no shortage of job opportunities.

 Paris is also the corporate centre of France and is home to the headquarters of many top international firms.
 Expats wishing to move to Paris are advised to search for international organisations from their home country that may be interested in employing foreign nationals in France.

 The average working day in France is from 9am to 6pm, but this can vary between industries.
 Those in the tourism industry work different hours and may even be subject to shift work.
 Expats working on a contract can expect a fair amount of leave and two extra cheques a year.
 Expats can expect approximately 25 percent of their income to be deducted for tax purposes.

 Getting a job can be difficult for expats wishing to work in Paris.
 A degree of fluency in French is vital to fill even the most basic entry-level position in most companies.
 That being said, there are a number of jobs expats can do until they have a better grasp of the French language.
 English language teachers and au pairs can make enough money to live off until their French becomes sufficient to enter the mainstream working environment.